Québécois filmmaker Philippe Lesage discusses his new Berlinale Generation 14plus film Comme le feu (Who by Fire).

 Film Review: Caitlin Cronenberg’s Humane

-Alex Heeney reviews Caitlin Cronenberg's directorial debut, Humane, a huis clos horror film set in a near future of highly encouraged assisted death finds a …
+We review Caitlin Cronenberg’s directorial debut, Humane, a huis clos horror film set in a near future of highly encouraged assisted death finds a rich family of awful pepole tring to decide who among them to kill.

 Film Review: M. H. Murray’s I Don’t Know Who You Are

-I Don’t Know Who You Are, the first feature film from M. H. Murray, does for access to PEP what Never Rarely Sometimes Always did for abortion access. …
+M. H. Murray’s directorial debut, I Don’t Know Who You Are, does for access to PEP what Never Rarely Sometimes Always did for abortion access.

 Film Review: Carol Kunnuk and Lucy Tulugarjuk’s Tautuktavuk (What We See)